665 Black Rd

-Officially opened on June 16th 2001, the Preserve includes 100 acres of deeded land .
-Also, approximately 100 acres of land on long-term lease from Yadkin Power Generating Incorporated, a division of the Aluminum Company of America, will be added.
+Officially opened on June 16th 2001, the Preserve includes 100 acres of deeded land and approximately 100 acres of land on long-term lease from Yadkin Power Generating Incorporated, a division of the Aluminum Company of America.

-The Preserve is set up to provide natural habitat for fauna and flora native to the area including white-tailed deer, wild turkey, Bald eagles, and many other animals and plants in an area of diversified forest habitat.
+The Preserve provides a natural habitat for fauna and flora native to the area including white-tailed deer, wild turkey, Bald eagles and more.
 Over three miles of trails including observation overlooks will eventually allow the visitor to enjoy the entire 200 acres and it’s natural features.
-Currently a little over three miles of trails including a self interpretive tree and plant identification loop, a *high water canoe access to High Rock Lake, and an additional hiking trail leading to beautiful isolated coves are open to the hiker and nature lover.
+Currently, a little over three miles of trails including a self-interpretive tree and plant identification loop, canoe access to High Rock Lake*, and an additional hiking trail leading to beautiful isolated coves are open to the hiker and nature lover.
 The trail is adequate for biking with fat tired bikes.
 No horses are allowed.

-*Canoe Access is only useable during the months of high lake water in the summer.
+*Canoe access is only usable during the months of high lake water in the summer.
 It does require a 100 yard carry to get to the water at that level.
 There is a cable that will allow the canoe or kayak to be slid instead of carried down to the water that was installed as an eagle scout project.
 But the access is limited to the lake being at almost full capacity due to the shallow nature of the cove.